vdarkobar/incus/README.md

 `name=eth0:`
 Sets the network interface name as it will appear inside the container.
 The container will see this network interface as eth0.

+It adds a network device to the default profile in Incus.
+The network device is configured as a bridged NIC using the br0 bridge from the host.
+Inside the container, the interface will be called eth0.
+This configuration allows the container to have an IP address on the same local network as the host (like a physical machine on the same subnet).